The Complete Guide to President Trump’s Potential Impeachment

 Tuesday, November 19

 Lt.
-Col. Alexander Vindman, the Director for European Affairs at the National Security Council
+Col. Alexander Vindman, director for European affairs at the National Security Council

 Kurt Volker, former Ukraine special envoy

-Jennifer Williams, a special adviser to Vice President Pence on Europe and Russia

-Tim Morrison, a former White House national security aide
+Tim Morrison, former White House National Security aide

 Wednesday, November 20